Smithok vs RLXMARTD: Which Is Better in 2026?

 Quick Verdict

-The Smithok wins for families and small groups who want full survival capability including fire starters at the best total price ($8.99).
-The RLXMARTD wins for large groups, scout troops, and events where per-unit cost ($1.25) and color variety (8 colors) matter more than fire-starting tools.
-Different winners for different needs.
+The Smithok wins for families and small groups who want full survival capability including fire starters at the lowest total pack price.
+The RLXMARTD wins for large groups, scout troops, and events where per-unit cost and color variety (8 colors) matter more than fire-starting tools.
+The Smithok is the best value pack with fire starters — we recommend it for families.
+The RLXMARTD beats everything on volume.

 Smithok